Earth Notes: Low Carbon Investments @HomeUpdated 2022-06-18 17:06 GMT.

-Beyond putting time and money in my own companies, now that I finally have a cash not needed day to day, what will I do with it?
+But when I have cash not needed day to day, what will I do with it?

 Much of those follow conventional wisdom about spreading investments across countries and sectors, and aiming to hold investments for a few years.
 Because holding shares directly was a pain when I worked in the City (the paperwork, the paperwork!)
 I am almost entirely invested in funds.
 Funds help spread risk at the cost of paying someone to manage them.

 Given that I don't dislike risk, when it's carefully understood, most of my ISA and SIPP money is stocks and shares, not cash.
 In ISAs at the moment I have lots of equity income funds, and in SIPPs more growth funds.

 Equity income, which can pay a return even now of 3% to 4% or more, after all costs, does tend to have money in companies that pay good dividends, such as oil and tobacco.
 I have more problem with the oil, but for the moment we continue to need it, and all the companies that I have indirect interests in appear to be the better behaved ones.